SoWhitIs/MechaCar_Statistical_Analysis/README.md

 * Have sales increased or decreased dure the pandemic?

-Additionally, we can rely on the A/B testing to decipher price points that would position MechaCar competitively to that of manufacturers with the same offerings.
+Additionally, we can rely on  A/B testing to decipher price points that would position MechaCar competitively to that of manufacturers with the same offerings.

 #### Author